-Focus Confirms Significant Mineralization at Depth Below a Discovery of 88.5 Metres Grading 12.82% Graphitic Carbon At its Lac Tetepisca Project
+Focus Confirms Significant Mineralization at Depth Below a Discovery of 88.5 m Grading 12.82% Graphitic Carbon at its Lac Tetepisca Project

-During the three month period ended December 31, 2014 on October 20, 2014, the Company announced that significant widths of graphitic mineralization ranging from 95 to 110 meters in thickness were intersected in a new zone at its wholly owned Lac Tétépisca Project southwest of the Manicouagan reservoir in Québec.

-Four fences of holes were spaced 200 metres apart, covering a 600-metre strike length of this new zone in a drill program designed to test surface mineralization found in trenches down to a vertical depth of approximately 100 metres.
+On October 20, 2014, the Company announced that significant widths of graphitic mineralization ranging from 95 to 110 m in thickness were intersected in a new zone at its wholly owned Lac Tétépisca Project located southwest of the Manicouagan reservoir in Québec.
+Four fences of holes were spaced 200 m apart, covering a 600 m strike length of this new zone in a drill program designed to test surface mineralization found in trenches down to a vertical depth of approximately 100 m.
 The "Manicouagan-Ouest graphitic corridor" was discovered by Focus in 2012 and then exposed and channel sampled in two trenches in the fall of 2013.
-Assays up to 88.5 m @ 12.82 % graphitic carbon ("Cg") and 84 m @ 11 % Cg were obtained.
+Assays up to 88.5 m @ 12.82% graphitic carbon (Cg) and 84 m @ 11% Cg were obtained.